 It means that you identify the asset classes and the proportion in which you are holding them in your portfolio.
-Generally, there are 3 asset classes available i.e. equity, debt and cash.
+Generally, there are three asset classes available, i.e. equity, debt and cash.
 You decide a ratio in which your money will be assigned to these asset classes.

-So, when it comes to deciding these proportions, age should be a major consideration.
+So, when it comes to deciding these proportions, age should be a significant consideration.
 After all, portfolio management is a dynamic and subjective activity.
 You cannot prescribe one-size-fits-all rule.

 Additionally, it will also depend on the risk capacity and risk attitude of the individual.

 3. Risk attitude and Risk capacity: A prelude to asset allocation

 Your overall risk appetite is composed of risk attitude and risk capacity.
 Risk attitude implies your psychological comfort with market fluctuations and fall in fund value.
 Risk capacity relates to your financial ability to tolerate losses in investment.

 Suppose a 30-year-old employed in a fortune 500 company earns a good salary and however, his investment portfolio is primarily composed of debt funds and money market instruments.
 In this case, you may consider him as a conservative investor.
 Although his age and financial health qualify him for equity investments, his risk attitude makes him do just the opposite.

 This is a fundamental principle concerning the relationship between age, risk appetite and asset allocation.
 Your risk appetite is inversely related to your age.

 With each passing year, your capacity to take risk becomes lesser and lesser.
 It is because at a young age, your earning capacity is higher, and you can switch to better opportunities to expand income.
 Hence, you can replenish a couple of losses that occurred in the fund value.